trinitylake-io/trinitylake/docs/format/storage.md

 ## System-Internal Rows for Root Node

 [System-internal keys](./key-encoding.md#system-internal-keys) will appear as the top rows in the file.
+There is no specific ordering required for the system-internal rows.

 ## Node Pointers